fermitron2048/pfd/README.md

 * Touch or click the "Baro Set" button on the display
   * The current sea level pressure is displayed in Hectopascals
 * Use the arrows to adjust each number
-  * Either adjust the values to match the sea level pressure (in hPa) of the nearest airport, or
+  * Either adjust the values to match the sea level pressure (in hPa) reported by the nearest airport, or
   * Adjust the values until the smaller altitude value matches the elevation of your current location

 ![Baro Set](images/BaroSet.png)

 There are currently two alternate mechanisms for altimeter correction.
 You can create calibration waypoints that will automatically adjust the altimeter to match your current elevation when you traverse the waypoint.
-To do this, you can add your own waypoints to (jeepconfig.json)[jeepconfig.json].
+To do this, you can add your own waypoints to [jeepconfig.json](jeepconfig.json).
 Here is an example:

 ```
 {